-This article covers the procedure for adding and managing event data in Elements Organizer 14.
+This article covers the procedure for adding and managing event data in Elements Organizer 14 and later.
 The corresponding article for Elements Organizer 13 is available at this link.

 You might often want to group your photographs or video files according to the event that are associated with, for example a wedding or a birthday.
 Elements Organizer provides you two ways to organize your media files by events:

 - Create events by selecting media files from the Media view